SiriosDev/SwitchBot-API-Script-Caller/README.md

 [![License][licensing-shield]](LICENSE)
 All rights to the [API][switchbot-api-repo] belong to [OpenWonderLabs][OpenWonderLabs-lnk].

+# ⚠️⚠️⚠️⚠️ Attention following the creation of the official HomeAssisant integration I have decided that, if it is necessary, I will work to bring any features into the said integration, so unless something new comes along, this repository will soon become discontinued ⚠️⚠️⚠️⚠️

 # SwitchBot API Script Caller (v 0.2.1)

 This (Py)Script allows you to control all (WIP) your SwitchBot devices via API calls (1.1).